Sri Lanka lifts state of emergency

 Sri Lanka violence: Nationwide state of emergency lifted

-Sri Lanka has lifted a state of emergency that was put in place after an outbreak of violence against Muslim communities earlier this month.
+Sri Lanka has lifted a state of emergency imposed on 6 March in response to an outbreak of violence against Muslim communities.

-Several people were killed and hundreds of Muslim-owned businesses and mosques were damaged in attacks in the central district of Kandy.
+Two people were killed, nearly 450 Muslim-owned homes and shops damaged and 60 vehicles burnt in attacks in the central district of Kandy.

 Curfews and social media bans were brought in to try and quell tension.